 Our players love Open Play, and we make it available on multiple tables, for multiple hours, on most days!

 Triangle Table Tennis will generally set aside at least six courts for open play, except during large scale events, such as tournaments.
-As a practical matter, there will often be more than six open play courts available, because members are always free to use courts that are not in use or reserved for programs, events, lessons, or pre-paid reservations.
+As a practical matter, there often will be more than six open play courts available, because members are always free to use courts that are not in use or reserved for programs, events, lessons, or pre-paid reservations.
 Given its size and number of tables, Triangle Table Tennis will sometimes have little to no wait time for open play courts.

 Players without partners are encouraged to ask others to play.
 Our Band Together and Play program facilitates this through the use of custom, color-coded silicone wristbands.

 Wear a Triangle Table Tennis wristband that is color-coded for your skill level range.